Construction Administration

 Learn more about how Layer can streamline your punch list process with customizable templates.

-When to Initiate the Punch List Process
+When does the Punch List Process typically start?

 When contractors judge the project to have reached the substantial completion phase, they may initiate a "pre-final" inspection.
 Ideally, the necessary punch list work will be minimal, paving the way for swift final completion and subsequent payment.